Island Hopper

-The Island Hopper is an airline route between Guam and Honolulu, Hawaii, via several small islands in the Federated States of Micronesia and the Marshall Islands.
-The route, currently operated by United and originally by Continental Micronesia, is the only scheduled service for many of the islands visited en route.
+The Island Hopper is an airline route between Guam, a United States territory, and Honolulu, Hawaii, a U.S. state, via several small islands in the Federated States of Micronesia and the Marshall Islands, both of which are in free association with the United States under Compacts of Free Association.
+The route has operated since 1968 and is currently operated by United Airlines, having originally been served by Air Micronesia and Continental Micronesia.
+It provides the only scheduled air service for many of the islands visited en route.

+The flight also serves as a cargo link for the islands, transporting food supplies in insulated containers as well as mail.

+The route also presents unique operational challenges.
+The route is flown using a subfleet of ten Boeing 737-800 aircraft (scheduled to be replaced with the 737 MAX 8 by the end of 2026) based in Guam, where they receive specialized maintenance.
+Flights carry extra crew members as well as a mechanic and spare parts, and the aircraft are configured to accommodate medical stretcher transport.

 History

 The Island Hopper route was launched in 1968 as Air Micronesia, when Continental Airlines CEO Robert F. Six invested in Dominic P. Renda's vision making him CEO of the new airline, Air Micronesia believing that operating in this area could be profitable despite its remoteness.
 It initially operated as Continental Micronesia Flight 957 up to six days a week.
 At one point, the route was flown by Boeing 727s and had seven stops, one more than the current route.
 Between June 18, 1969 and 1970, the route also stopped at Johnston Atoll.
 In winter of 1993/1994, Continental Micronesia flew the Island Hopper route three times a week but two of the three weekly flights did not stop at Johnston Atoll.
 This stop was discontinued when plans were made to ship and store chemical munitions on the atoll.
 The aircraft used in this service were equipped with special tires and a unique coating on the belly of the aircraft to protect the fuselage from flying rocks on the runway.
 They were also fitted with more powerful engines to improve takeoff performance.